Admission

 Massage Therapy is a personal health service utilizing soft-tissue manipulations to treat pain, improve range of motion, reduce stress, and promote relaxation.
 Massage therapists obtain the basic medical history for a client, assess any problems or conditions, and perform appropriate massage techniques based on the current health of the client.
 Licensed massage therapists may find work at spas, fitness centers, athletic teams, chiropractor and physician clinics, hospitals, physical therapy clinics, or be self-employed.
 Wages vary widely and can range from about $30-$100 per treatment hour.

 The Kapi‘olani Community College’s Massage Therapy Program is a non-credit evening and weekend program comprised of coursework with theory, hands-on practice, competency testing and clinical experience.
-The length of the program is approximately 11 months long and meet from Monday through Thursday evenings from 6pm-9pm and occasional Saturdays from 9am-12noon.
+The length of the program is approximately 11 months long and meet from Monday through Thursday evenings from 5:30pm-8:30pm and Saturdays from 9am-12noon.

 Students who successfully complete the entire program at Kapi‘olani Community College will receive a University of Hawai`i certificate of competence and be eligible to take the Hawai‘i State Board of Massage License Examination as well as qualify for the Massage and Bodywork License Examination (MBLEx) that is required for most U.S. mainland states.